webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 capabilities in SVG as the [[css/properties/background-color|'''background-color''']] and [[css/properties/background-image|'''background-image''']] properties do for HTML.
-Since [[svg/properties/fill|'''fill''']] is CSS, You can also modify it locally via the [[svg/attributes/style|'''style''']] attribute.
-Doing so actually takes precedence over the value of presentation attributes, so this example changes the eye color to
+Since [[svg/properties/fill|'''fill''']] is a CSS property, You can also modify it locally via the [[svg/attributes/style|'''style''']] attribute.
+Doing so actually takes precedence over the value of presentation attributes, so this example changes the eye color to brown:
-brown:

 <syntaxhighlight lang="xml">
 <circle id="iris" cx="100" cy="100" r="25" fill="lightblue" style="fill:brown"/>